Cruise industry analysis on the passenger experience Bookmark has been added

 The information a cruise operator uses to empower and delight passengers can flow through more than one channel; utilizing multiple channels allows cruise operators to take a multifaceted approach to

 Today, passengers of all generations both want and use the self-service aspect of the digital channel to address their needs throughout the journey.
 Cruise operators can continue to refine self-serve options for booking, check-in and checkout, and activity selection.
 But successfully embedding digital in this new customer-centric world is about more than enabling passenger self-sufficiency through onboard apps.
 When digital and in-person interactions combine in the hybrid channel, the new touchpoints that result provide an opportunity for the crew to surprise and delight their passengers.

 How to get started

 Assess: What is your passenger experience model today?

-Understand your company’s guest experience DNA—what defines your organization's customer and digital capabilities—to own disruption and unlock your passenger experience transformation.
+Understand the demographics of your cruise ship passengers and your company’s guest experience DNA—what defines your organization's customer and digital capabilities—to own disruption and unlock your passenger experience transformation.

 Enable: What could your customer experience (CX) be tomorrow?

 Dive into data and analytics to create customizable, sustainable, and customer-enabled onboard and off-shore experiences.
 Determine the minimum viable changes that are needed to splice digital customer DNA into your organization.